Refining semiconductor manufacturing, to streamline process efficiency and improve product quality

 The introduction of optical endpoint sensing measurements using high-speed, precision spectrometers from Ocean Insight has helped put an end to the limitations of older technologies.
 With OES, users can quickly and accurately monitor all plasma wavelengths at once, eliminating guesswork.
 Applying our machine learning algorithms to the measurement data would add another level of insight to process control.

 Spectroscopy-based sensors can be utilized not only in semiconductor deposition and etching processes, but also for chamber sterilization.
-Combining spectroscopy with machine learning could optimize wafer yields and quality
+These tools help to optimize wafer yields and quality.

 GlobalFoundries (GF) provides design, development and fabrication services to leading semiconductor innovators worldwide.
 Ocean Insight worked closely with GF to address issues associated with an important reactive ion etching process used previously.
 Managing this “timed etching” process, which was used to determine how long a wafer is exposed to corrosive production gases, relied on a combination of a single-wavelength instrument, knowledge of the variable speed of the chemical reactions involved, and simple trial and error.
 This often led to over- and under-etching of the product, wasting costly resources.